liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/06-modularizing-plugins/07-optimizing-upgrade-processes.markdown

 When you make changes to your app that affect its database, you can use an *upgrade process* to upgrade any existing data to the new database schema.
-@product-ver@ has a new upgrade process framework for modularized apps.
-The new framework lets you orchestrate the app's upgrade steps from a single class--the old framework required multiple classes.
+@product-ver@ has a better upgrade process framework for modularized apps.
+While the old framework required several classes, the new framework lets you orchestrate the app's upgrade steps from a single class.
 Managing the steps from one class facilitates developing upgrade processes.
 The upgrade process framework you use depends on your app's development framework.

 -   If your [upgraded app](/develop/tutorials/-/knowledge_base/7-0/upgrading-plugins-to-liferay-7)
     is a traditional WAR, then you don't need to do anything special;